Jane Jackson client success story, Jo Green

 I work as the Fundraising Campaign Coordinator at Caritas Australia.
 Caritas is an international aid and development charity and in my role I look after the annual fundraising campaign, Project Compassion.

-Who are your clients/customers and what are the services?
+Who are your clients and what are the services?

-Caritas supports the poorest and most marginalised people in the world through its long term development programs, supporting people to help themselves out of poverty, hunger and injustice.
-Here is a great video of the work we’ve focused on in Brazil http://bit.ly/Rn4FM2
+Caritas support the poorest and most marginalised people in the world through its long term development programs, supporting people to help themselves out of poverty, hunger and injustice.

 What did you do prior to your current role?

-Prior to this role I worked in Community Fundraising at CanTeen and in volunteering at Clean Up Australia.
-But before my transition to the non for profit world, I worked in market research.
+I worked in the Community Fundraising at CanTeen and in volunteering at Clean Up Australia.
+But before my transition to the non profit world, I worked in market research.

 What made you make this career change?